AltaPay/plugin-wordpress/readme.txt

 == Changelog ==

 = 3.2.6 =
-* Fix: Issue when switching the payment method on the same order
+* Fix: Issue when switching the payment method on the same order id

 = 3.2.5 =
 * Update minimum PHP supported version to 7.0